 Demand for commercially produced biscuits soared in the 19th century, along with demand for tea and coffee.
 As biscuits are fragile by nature, a tin, box or barrel provided a modicum of protection, with the additional benefit of being air-tight, keeping biscuits fresher for longer.
 It is alleged that George Palmer, of Huntley and Palmer’s biscuits, created the biscuit tin in the mid 1800’s to enable his products to be shipped securely around the world.
 (By 1900, Huntley and Palmer had become Britain’s leading biscuit manufacturer, offering over 400 different types of biscuit).

-Biscuit tins and boxes varied in size, shape and materials depending on the desired use.
+Biscuit boxes varied in size, shape and materials depending on the desired use.
 Large tins were used to transport goods, whereas smaller, more decorative boxes and tins were for domestic use.

 Vesta was the Roman goddess of hearth and home/light and fire.
 Vesta cases were named after this goddess because of their connection with light and fire!